Kassicus/homework/_planning/worklog.md

 - Merged feature branch for phase 1 into develop branch
 - Created feature branch for phase 2
 - Starting work on phase 2 in cursor
+- Modified project scope to emphasise internal tooling
+- Stopping Point (Would you like me to proceed with Recommendation #2: CSS Grid Dashboard or Recommendation #3: Form Auto-Save next?)